 According to extremely high export numbers of mostly wild caught animals, the international pet trade is considered to be unsustainable and to threaten wild populations of P. cocincinus at least in Viet Nam (Gewiss et al. 2020; Nguyen et al. 2018a).
-Gewiss et al. (2020) did not observe any water dragons at eight survey sites although the species was known to have been present at these localities in the past.
-Due to the high export numbers from Viet Nam, it is likely that individuals also originate from Lao PDR or other neighbouring/ range states implying wild populations in Viet Nam's neighbouring states are being affected by the international pet trade as well (Gewiss et al. 2020).
-Although the species is internationally very common in husbandry and captive breeding in the species does not pose any difficulties with adequate housing conditions and, large parts of water dragons in trade are still sourced from the wild.
+Gewiss et al. (2020) did not observe any water dragons at eight of 15 survey sites in northern Viet Nam, although the species was observed at these localities in the past.
+Due to the high export numbers from Viet Nam, it is likely that individuals also originate from Lao PDR or other neighbouring/ range States implying wild populations in Viet Nam's neighbouring states are being affected by the international pet trade as well (Gewiss et al. 2020).
+Although the species is internationally very common in husbandry and captive breeding in the species does not pose any difficulties with adequate housing conditions, a large portion of the international trade in water dragons is still sourced from the wild.
 Likewise, harvest for local consumption is considered to negatively affect wild populations.
-Even though cross-border trade between range states is less documented, the use of the species for food consumption likely also contributes to international trade between range states.
+Even though cross-border trade between range States is less documented, the use of the species for food consumption likely also contributes to international trade between range States.

-7. Legal instruments
+- 7. Legal instruments - 7.1 National

-7.1 National

 P. cocincinus is listed as Endangered (EN) in the Red List of China (Jiang et al. 2016).
+In China, the species is listed as state key protected wild fauna, and thus under strict protection.
 According to the Law of the People's Republic of China on the Protection of Wildlife, anyone who intends to hunt or catch wildlife that is not under special state protection must obtain a hunting license and observe the hunting quota assigned.
 In nature reserves, the hunting and catching of wildlife and other activities, which are harmful to the survival of wildlife, are prohibited.

 In Viet Nam, the species has not been included yet in any wildlife protection laws.
 However, the collection of wild specimens without governmental permits is strictly restricted within protected areas such as national parks and nature reserves in Viet Nam.
-Due to the listing of P. cocincinus as Vulnerable (VU) in the Red Data Book of Viet Nam (Dang et al. 2006) and in the IUCN Red List (Stuart et al. 2019), any advertising media activities for the species are strictly restricted in Viet Nam.
-Recently, the Viet Namese Prime Minister announced a plan together with Ministries of Agriculture and Rural development, and Information and Communications to control the online trade in wild animals with stricter national laws.
+Due to the listing of P. cocincinus as Vulnerable (VU) in the Red Data Book of Viet Nam (Dang et al. 2007) and in the IUCN Red List (Stuart et al. 2019), any advertising media activities for the species are strictly restricted in Viet Nam.
+Recently, the Vietnamese Prime Minister announced a plan together with Ministries of Agriculture and Rural development, and Information and Communications to control the online trade in wild animals with stricter national laws.

 In Thailand, P. cocincinus has been listed as protected species under the national wildlife protection law since 1992 and is currently one of the protected species under the Wild Animal Conservation and Protection Act B.E.2562 (2019).
 According to this legislation, hunting, possessing, breeding, as well as importing or exporting the species is prohibited.
 Furthermore, P. cocincinus is listed as Endangered (EN) in the Red List of Thailand (Nabhitabhata and Chan-ard 2005).
-The conservation status has not been evaluated yet by Cambodia and Lao PDR.